teampoltergeist/poltergeist/README.md

     sessions, you might want to use this to reap the child phantomjs process.
 [Issue #24]

+*   Errors produced by Javascript on the page will now generate an exception within Ruby.
+[Issue #27]

 #### Bug fixes ####

 *   Fix bug where we could end up interacting with an obsolete element.
 [Issue #30]